 Writing a conclusion is always a tough task.
 You would have easily crafted the introduction and the body of a thesis, but when it comes to summarizing, you need to restate the core of the thesis in simple words.
-It sounds hectic and difficult, isn’t it?
+It sounds hectic and difficult, doesn’t it?
 Don’t worry!
-To help you in restating a thesis effectively, here in this guide, we have shared the important restating tips to be followed when writing.
+To help you in restating a thesis effectively, in this guide, we have shared the important restating tips to be followed when writing.

 What is Meant by Restating a Thesis?